ibm-cloud-docs/key-protect/manage-access.md

   </tr>
   <tr>
     <td><p>Manager</p></td>
-    <td><p>A manager can perform all actions that a reader and writer can perform, including the ability to delete keys, invite new users, and assign access policies for other users.</p></td>
+    <td><p>A manager can perform all actions that a reader and writer can perform, including the ability to set rotation policies for keys, delete keys, invite new users, and assign access policies for other users.</p></td>
     <td>
       <p>
         <ul>
           <li>All actions that a reader or a writer can perform</li>
+          <li>Assign user access policies</li>
+          <li>Set key rotation policies</li>
           <li>Delete keys</li>
-          <li>Assign access policies</li>
         </ul>
       </p>
     </td>